 Growing up, running wasn’t always Meb’s goal, as he thought he’d play soccer—“My nickname was Pelé,” Meb reveals.
 As a high school runner in San Diego, Meb learned to always set his sights on the next attainable goal.
 “Every stage of my career, I’ve been blessed,” he says.
 His detail-oriented nature and calculating training have enabled him to make moves professionally, despite perceived setbacks.
 Among them, he suffered a pelvic stress fracture at the 2008 Olympic Marathon trials and didn’t make the team. “[Afterward,] I was crawling around like a baby,” says Meb.
 And, three years later, Meb and longtime sponsor Nike parted ways.

 But, he overcame.
 After recovering from his injury, Meb became the first American since 1982 to win the New York City Marathon.
-And he found a partner in Sketchers after going without a show sponsor for eight months.
+And he found a partner in Sketchers after going without a shoe sponsor for eight months.

 Meb exudes warmth and competitiveness, a rare combination in athletics.
 He’s excited to meet fans this June—and hopes that his wife and three kids will be able to join him—but he also, naturally, hopes to race the 10K.
 “If training goes well, it would be nice to compete.”